hackathonismb/differential-analysis-of-residue-interactions-of-a-SNP-based-on-side-chain-prediction/README.md

 ### Current Tasks

 1. Choose a molecular simulation program to implement a RESTful API for iCn3D to interace with.
-2. Design a protocol for backbone minimization and implicit solvent MD simulation.
+2. Design a protocol for MD simulation and PDB file preprocessing.
 3. Implement and validate the protocol and API calls.
 4. Integrate into iCn3D.

+More details on the status of current tasks can be found in the wiki: https://github.com/hackathonismb/differential-analysis-of-residue-interactions-of-a-SNP-based-on-side-chain-prediction/wiki